Goals

 After you have placed all resistors, time to test.
 Simultaneously wiring all segments with 7 jumper cables would be very messy; instead connect one segment at a time and move the jumper to test each of the 7 segments.
 As you go, make a sketch of the correct connection between each resistor and its pin on the display unit and save it to refer to when wiring up the permanent circuit.

-• Which additional connections are needed to show "3333" across all four digits?
+- What additional connections are needed to show

 4c) Place transistors for digits

 Up to now, you have been controlling whether a digit is on by adding or removing a jumper that connects the digit pin to ground.
 We eventually want to programmatically control which segments and digits are turned on, so we need an electronic switch that can be controlled by a GPIO pin.
-To do this we will use bipolar-junction transistors, or BJTs.
+To do this we will use a bipolar-junction transistor, or BJT.

 A transistor has three terminals— the base (B), collector (C), and emitter (E).
 The base controls the amount of current flowing from the collector to the emitter.
 Normally, no current flows from collector to emitter.
 This condition is an open circuit.
 However, if you apply 3.3V to the base, the collector will be connected to the emitter and current will flow.
 This is equivalent to closing the switch.